JimmyRaill/KRAKENBOTZYN/ZIN_DEBUG_ANALYSIS.md

 3. **Add**: Chat command to view evaluations
    ```
    User: "Show last 10 evaluations"
-   Zyn: "Here are the last 10 signals..."
+   Zin: "Here are the last 10 signals..."
    ```

 4. **Add**: Daily summary of why no trades